IJCAI25-Submission/Diffusion-Arrhythmia/README.md

-# Label Efficient and Personalized Arrhythmia Diagnosis via Diffusion Models
+# DiffECG: Diffusion Model-Powered Label-Efficient and Personalized Arrhythmia Diagnosis

 To run the training and testing, you should download the dataset first by clicking [here](https://drive.google.com/file/d/1Btd4Pnnu3dbRu6WCsOpJbauLtJV3PdnW/view?usp=sharing)